hubertwel/paragraph-similarity/README.md

 pip install optuna
 ```
 #### Preparing the data sets
-This is the reading randomtweets3.txt and randomtweets3.txt files.
-They have .txt extension, but it is the csv format.
+First, the program reads randomtweets3.txt and randomtweets4.txt files.
+They have .txt extension, but this is the csv format.
+The randomtweets3.txt file is the train corpus and the randomtweets4.txt file is the test corpus.

 Strip_tags, strip_multiple_whitespaces are used as filters.
 Removing stopwords and short words is postponed to the building the model phase.
 Adding other filters didn't increase accuracy.
 On the contrary, sometimes accuracy was even lower, so additional filters are not used.
 ```